ak-alam/kubernetes-mastery-exercises-Hands-on/pod-autoscaling/HPA/README.md

 Follow these step-by-step instructions to configure HPA in your Kubernetes cluster:

-1. Define resource requests and limits for your pods.
+1. Define resource requests and limits for your pods inside a deployment.
-2. Enable metrics collection in your Kubernetes cluster.
+2. Create a service for your deployment (Only to test your deployment autoscaling).
 3. Create an HPA resource for your deployment or replication controller.

+#### 1. Define resource requests and limits for your pods inside a deployment.
+The deployment.yaml file in the directory contains a sample deployment file to test our HPA. service.yaml creates a service against this deployment & hpa.yaml creates an HPA against this deployment.

 ## Examples